Seattle Deep Tissue Massage

-At Deep River Bodyworks we bring mindfulness to the practice of deep tissue massage.
-We’re listening to you and what your body is telling us and moderating our techniques and pressure to best match your needs and optimize results.
+At Deep River Bodyworks I bring mindfulness to the practice of deep tissue massage.
+I listen to you and what your body is telling me, moderating my techniques and pressure to best match your needs and optimize results.

 Deep Tissue Massage is famous for helping to relieve the accumulated aches and pains associated with chronic stress, muscular overload, and injury, but what is it?
 Deep Tissue is really a generalized term for a vast collection of techniques that share some common attributes: They tend to be slow and focused, with pressure that has an impact through multiple layers or muscular tissue.
 Most therapists that practice “Deep Tissue” are drawing off of many skill sets-each of us has our own “tool kit” for achieving muscular release.